ADepope/adepope.github.io/index.md

 ## Latest updates

 * ___April 2024:___ I presented our paper 'Inference of Genetic Effects via Approximate Message Passing' at 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing ([ICASSP24](https://2024.ieeeicassp.org)).
 The slides can be found here.
-* Bullet 2
-  * Bullet 2a
-  * Bullet 2b
-* Bullet 3
+* ___April 2024:___ Best presentation award at 52nd European Mathematical Genetics Meeting held in Vienna
+* ___March 2024:___ Second version of our preprint 'Light-speed whole genome association testing and prediction via Approximate Message Passing' is published on BioArxiv.